Skip to content

 stochastic_rng

 A pytest fixture providing a seeded numpy.random.Generator.
-The seed is derived from the test's node ID for reproducibility.
+The seed is a stable digest (sha256) of the test's node ID, so it is reproducible across runs and machines.

 def test_custom(stochastic_rng):